DIY

 STEP 5: SAND YOUR 1x3s

-We used 80, 120, and 220 grit sandpaper for a smooth finish.
-We sanded the top of the MDF shelves with 220 grit sandpaper as well.
-For a more polished (and safer) look, round the outside edges of your shelves slightly using 120 grit sandpaper.
+For an extra detail, you can round the outside edges of your shelves slightly using 120 or 220 grit sandpaper.
 If you have shelves that will come together, make sure to not round the front edge of the shelf that will be pressed up against the side of the other shelf.

 STEP 6: INSTALL SUPPORTS